potatoqualitee/aitools/README.md

 ## What is aitools?

 aitools wraps *agentic CLI tools* (AI assistants that actually read, understand, and rewrite your code), making them scriptable and repeatable through PowerShell.
-Every run starts clean, with no conversation drift, just quality output.
+Every run starts clean, with no conversation drift, just consistent quality output.

 **In 30 seconds:**